ahf/onion-vim/README.markdown

   This variable allows you to disable the automatic spell checking that is enabled for Tor's changelog "changes" files.

+- `g:onion_disable_type_highlight` (Default: 0):

+  This variable allows you to disable the automatic highlighting of Tor specific data-types.

 ## Rust

 If your installed version of Vim doesn't come with support for the Rust